RichardLitt/awesome-fantasy/README.md

 * [The Mage and the Master Spy](https://www.goodreads.com/book/show/15998999-the-mage-and-the-master-spy) _forthcoming_
 * [Inherit the Night](https://www.goodreads.com/book/show/15999003-inherit-the-night) _forthcoming_

-> An orphan’s life is harsh—and often short—in the mysterious island city of Camorr.
+> "An orphan’s life is harsh—and often short—in the mysterious island city of Camorr.
 But young Locke Lamora dodges death and slavery, becoming a thief under the tutelage of a gifted con artist.
 As leader of the band of light-fingered brothers known as the Gentleman Bastards, Locke is soon infamous, fooling even the underworld’s most feared ruler.
 But in the shadows lurks someone still more ambitious and deadly.
-Faced with a bloody coup that threatens to destroy everyone and everything that holds meaning in his mercenary life, Locke vows to beat the enemy at his own brutal game... or die trying.
+Faced with a bloody coup that threatens to destroy everyone and everything that holds meaning in his mercenary life, Locke vows to beat the enemy at his own brutal game... or die trying."

 #### [The Hobbit](http://www.goodreads.com/book/show/5907.The_Hobbit) *by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)* [4.2] :star2: :fire:

 A pretty good children's story.
 Defined modern fantasy as we know it. - [@RichardLitt](https://github.com/RichardLitt)

-> In a hole in the ground there lived a hobbit.
+> "In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.
 Written for J.R.R.
 Tolkien’s own children, The Hobbit met with instant critical acclaim when it was first published in 1937.
-Now recognized as a timeless classic, this introduction to the hobbit Bilbo Baggins, the wizard Gandalf, Gollum, and the spectacular world of Middle-earth recounts of the adventures of a reluctant hero, a powerful and dangerous ring, and the cruel dragon Smaug the Magnificent.
+Now recognized as a timeless classic, this introduction to the hobbit Bilbo Baggins, the wizard Gandalf, Gollum, and the spectacular world of Middle-earth recounts of the adventures of a reluctant hero, a powerful and dangerous ring, and the cruel dragon Smaug the Magnificent."

 #### [Jirel of Joiry](https://www.goodreads.com/book/show/941226.Jirel_of_Joiry) (1934) *by [C. L. Moore](https://en.wikipedia.org/wiki/C._L._Moore)* [3.78]